Monday, September 22, 2025

 “For I am with you, says the Lord, to save you; though I make a full end of all nations where I have scattered you, yet I will not make a complete end of you.
 But I will correct you in justice and will not let you go altogether unpunished.”
 Jeremiah 30:11

 “For thus says the Lord: your affliction is incurable your wound is severe.
 There is no one to plead your cause, that you may be bound up; you have no healing medicines.
-All your lovers have forgotten you; they do not seek you; for I have wounded you with the wound of an enemy, with the chastisement of a cruel one, for the multitude of your iniquities, because your sins have increased.
+All your lovers [the Assyrians and Egyptians] have forgotten you; they do not seek you; for I have wounded you with the wound of an enemy, with the chastisement of a cruel one, for the multitude of your iniquities, because your sins have increased.
 Why do you cry about your affliction?
 Your sorrow is incurable.
 Because of the multitude of your iniquities, because your sins have increased, I have done these things to you.”
 Jeremiah 30:12-15

-The Lord chastised them severely in accordance with what their sins deserved.
-He also planned to be their healer.
-Hosea 6:1-2 says, “Come, and let us return to the Lord; for He has torn, but He will heal us; He has stricken, but He will bind us up.
-After two days He will revive us; on the third day He will raise us up, that we may live in His sight.”
-The third day alludes to the resurrection of Jesus Christ.
-Jesus Christ rose from the dead on the third day.
-Jesus had not yet come at the time of Jeremiah’s writings, so in the passage above from his book the people in Babylon feel there is no one who can heal them.
-Their lovers who forgot them is a reference to their former allies who turned out to be fair weather friends.
+Hosea 6:1-2 says, “Come, and let us return to the Lord; for He has torn, but He will heal us.
+He has stricken, but He will bind us up.
+After two days He will revive us.
+On the third day He will raise us up, that we may live in His sight.”
+The third day alludes to the resurrection of Christ.
+They needed Messiah.
+Only He could raise them from their spiritually dead condition.

 At first, it seemed that they were left on the roadside to die.
 Where was the Good Samaritan to bind up their wounds and apply medicines?